asuh/forage/README.md

 ## Background

 The Roots Sage project provided an excellent philosophy and approaches for a progressively developed WordPress theme, but after version 9, Sage had too many interconnected pieces, new dependencies and abstractions, and increasingly difficult to keep up with.
-Additionally, having focused on so many other projects and returning to an old version of this theme, Sage left much to be desired, as well as plenty of broken services or packages.
+Additionally, having focused on so many other projects and returning to an old version of this theme, Sage left much to be desired, as well as plenty of broken packages and outdated dependencies.

 I found FootMATE in spring of 2024 looking for an alternative to Sage.
 It purposely follows enough of a paradigm similar to Sage that it feels like a younger cousin.
-The author also decided to integrate Vite, a direction that Sage has taken in 2025, and that's a win for productivity and DX.
+The author also decided to integrate Vite, a direction that Sage has taken in 2025.
+Vite is a win for productivity and DX and many projects are moving to using Vite.

 The combination of the two themes satisfies my desire for good file architecture and modern tooling without much bloat or dependencies.
 It just works.